-Undeterred, Bates collected and recorded the culture of the desert groups that met at Ooldea.
+Undeterred, Bates collected and recorded the culture of the desert groups at Ooldea.
 She remained a Christian though her bible was her Dickens’ collection which she revered.
-She found similarities between the Irish and Aborigines “being light hearted, quick to take offence and quick to forgive”.
-As custodians died, they entrusted ceremonial boards and totemic stones to well and increasingly rare weapons made in the old way.
+She found similarities between the Irish and Aborigines “being light-hearted, quick to take offence and quick to forgive”.
+As custodians died, they entrusted ceremonial boards and totemic stones to her and rare weapons made in the old way.
 She survived 16 years in the desert thanks to her intellectual interests and her spiritual strength.
 She kept a keen interest in the birds and animals that frequented the camp and sent specimens to museums in London.

 In 1932 journalist Ernestine Hill visited and told Bates’s extraordinary story to the world as “the Woman of Ooldea”.
 Hill noted the contrast of Bates’s upper class demeanour and her spartan desert existence.
 “A white woman voluntarily exiled from her own people for 20 years finds all her joy in writing the legends and the songs of the vanished tribes,” Hill wrote.